Mindanao State University–Iligan Institute of Technology: High School

+Since 2024, the MSU-IIT Integrated Developmental School has physically branched out of the Tibanga campus, and is now transferred to the newly constructed Hinaplanon campus.

 Center of Excellence and Development

 In 2010, MSU-IIT was designated by the Commission on Higher Education (CHED) as Centers of Excellence in Biology, Chemistry, Mathematics and Teacher Education.
-CHED also recognizes MSU-IIT as Centers of Development in Information Technology, Physics and Civil Engineering.
+CHED also recognizes MSU-IIT as Centers of Development in History, Information Technology, Physics, and Civil Engineering.

 Research

-MSU-IIT houses several research centers and has many links with government agencies and research networks.
+MSU-IIT houses several research centers and has many links with government agencies and research networks, under the Office of the Vice Chancellor for Research and Enterprise (OVCRE).